HPCNow/hpcnow-labs/user-training/06-checkpointing-and-restart.md

 #SBATCH --time-min=HH:MM:SS
 ```

-- Signaled Checkpointing (preferred method)
+- Signalled Checkpointing (preferred method)
   If your code can generate the checkpoint after receiving a signal, it will suit much better than the previous option.
 When a job is within sig_time seconds of its end time, send it the signal sig_num.
 Due to the resolution of event handling by SLURM, the signal may be sent up to 60 seconds earlier than specified. sig_num may either be a signal number or name (e.g. "10" or "USR1"). sig_time must have integer value between zero and 65535.
 By default, no signal is sent before the job's end time.
 If a sig_num is specified without any sig_time, the default time will be 60 seconds.
-Use the "B:" option to signal only the batch shell, none of the other processes will be signaled.
+Use the "B:" option to signal only the batch shell, none of the other processes will be signalled.
 By default all job steps will be signalled, but not the batch shell itself.

 ```
 #SBATCH --signal=[B:]<sig_num>[@<sig_time>]